GLOBAL MARKETS-Investors dump shares on growth fears as Swiss, UK hike rates | Headlines

 The dollar, which has benefited from rising U.S. yields, flagged on Thursday, weighed in part by the Swiss franc, which surged after the Swiss National Bank surprised investors earlier in the day by raising interest rates for the first time in 15 years by 50 basis points.
 The Bank of England (BoE) also lifted rates on Thursday for a fifth time since December by 25 basis points, a day after the European Central Bank promised support to temper a bond market rout fueled by hawkish expectations.

 "Can the economy take it?
 So far, leading indicators show good readings, but we remain wary of a consumer strike," said Giuseppe Sette, president of the quantitative research firm Toggle.
-By midday, MSCI's gauge of stocks across the globe had slumped 2.32% to a new 19-1/2-month low, and the pan-European STOXX 600 index lost 2.47%.
+MSCI's gauge of stocks across the globe slumped 2.25% to hover near a 19-1/2-month low.

 The Bank of England (BoE) also lifted rates on Thursday for a fifth time since December by 25 basis points, a day after the European Central Bank promised support to temper a bond market rout fueled by hawkish expectations.
-By 1629 GMT (1229 EDT), the Swiss franc had soared 2.9%, its biggest one-day gain in seven years.
-A stronger Swiss franc dragged the dollar index down 1% to 103.73, pulling it from a 20-year high of 105.79 struck on Wednesday.
+By early evening in New York, the Swiss franc was up a whopping 2.9% in its biggest one-day gain in seven years.
+A surging Swiss franc dragged the dollar index down 0.95% to 103.80, pulling it from a 20-year high of 105.79 struck on Wednesday.

 "There's a lot of nervousness.
 After the initial relief to the Fed ... markets seem to have woken up that it is still a 75 basis point rate hike," said Giuseppe Sersale, strategist and portfolio manager at Anthilia in Milan.
 "If even the Swiss central bank surprisingly raises by half a point, clearly investors imagine that the tightening of central banks is still very violent.
 There is very little to be cheerful about," Sersale added.